-Origami Convention 2012 will be held at the Fashion Institute of Technology (FIT), located on 27th Street between 7th and 8th Avenue, New York City June 22–25.
-It is open to OrigamiUSA members only.
+Origami Convention 2013 will be held at the Fashion Institute of Technology (FIT), located on 27th Street between 7th and 8th Avenue, New York City June 21–24.
+It is open to OrigamiUSA members only (but you can join when you register).

 The immediate neighborhood is one of industrial lofts, with varied restaurants and few shops, but excellent access to transportation.
 There are more extensive shops and restaurants within a five-minute walk.
 For more information about your trip to New York City, please click here for Travel Information or on the Travel menu item to the left.